au190/au190_mqtt_irrigation/README.md

 In the yaml there are some dependent configuration if you are using *md_stat* in config you must define the *md_template* and *md_template*.

 The stat configuratons is allways the input for Irrigation System logic.
-These values specified abowe.
-After the config allways check the logs, if some issue wiht the conifg you will find more info there.
+These values specified above.
+After the config allways check the logs, if some issue with the config you will find more info there.
 All the config is saved in the $homeassistant_config_dir/au190/ directory.
-If you chage the yaml config delete the $homeassistant_config_dir/au190/specific_device.json
+If you change the yaml config delete the $homeassistant_config_dir/au190/switch.irrigation_data.json

 **1 Basic config**